thejsway/thejsway/manuscript/chapter09.md

 const myObject = createObject(/* ... */);
 ```

-* Another way to create and link objects is to use the `class` keyword to declare a **class** (a blueprint for objects).
+* Another way to create and link objects is to use the `class` keyword to define a **class** (a blueprint for objects).
 Objects are then created using the `new` operator, which calls the class **constructor** in order to initialize the newly created object.

 ```js
 class MyClass {